Luminarys/Sto/README.md

     proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
 }
 ```

+## Running
+The Sto executable can be run with the options:
+    * `-port=8080` - If set this will cause Sto to listen on the specified port
+    * `-procs=1` - If set this will cause Sto to run with the specified number of processes.
+The minimum recommended number is two, but one is the default

 ## Performance
 A benchmark using JMeter and attempting to upload 10 files at a time yielded the following results: